MBBS in Uzbekistan 2026–27

 Tashkent, Uzbekistan

-Uzbekistan's oldest and most prestigious medical university; NMC, WHO & FAIMER approved; 1,200+ hospital beds; 28% FMGE; largest Indian student community in Uzbekistan; government university
+Uzbekistan's oldest medical university, founded 1919; WDOMS-listed; 1,200+ hospital beds; largest Indian student community in Uzbekistan; government university

 Samarkand State Medical University (SamSMU)